Mausoleum of Pozo Moro: Location

 Pozo Moro, near the Spanish community of Chinchilla de Monte-Aragón, lies about 840 m above sea level and 125 km from the Mediterranean coast at the intersection of important ancient roads.
 Here the road from Carthago Nova (Cartagena) to Complutum (Alcalá de Henares) and the central Spanish plateau met the Via Heraclea (also known as the Via Augusta), which ran down the Guadalquivir to Gades (Cádiz) and along the Spanish Levante.

 Description

 The Mausoleum was found in pieces in an Iberian necropolis, strewn over a 12 x 12 m area and his since been reconstructed in the Museo Arqueológico Nacional de España in Madrid.
 The Mausoleum, which was erected by an Iberian king around 500 BC, is the oldest known Iberian grave monument.
 The find spots of the rectangular blocks enabled an accurate reconstruction of the structure, which must have been about 10 metres high and have stood atop a three-level square pedestal 3.65 m wide.
 Four stone lions stood on the corners of the mausoleum, whose walls were decorated with reliefs depicting deities.
 These sculptures belong to the orientalising phase of Iberian art and are heavily influenced by Hittite and Syrian art.
+Levenson says archaeologists seem agreed the cultural ambiance is closely related to the Punic, that is, neo-Phoenician.

+Child Sacrifice

+The tower features a relief that offers a vivid representation of ancient ritual child sacrifice.

+The depicted scene is both intricate and chilling.
+At the center, a two-headed creature, resembling a human, is seated on a throne adorned with a fringed cushion.
+The creature's heads, one stacked atop the other, are marked by prominent eyes and extended tongues.
+The upper hand of this creature holds a bowl, over which the head and feet of a small individual can be seen, its gaze fixed on the creature's upper head.
+Meanwhile, the creature's other hand grasps the leg of an overturned pig positioned on a table before it.

+Behind this table stands a man dressed in a long, fringed tunic, who offers up a small bowl.
+Another panel, though damaged, reveals a third individual standing opposite the creature, wielding a curved-blade sword.
+Intriguingly, the head of this third figure, which is only partially visible, bears resemblance to either a horse or a bull.
+It remains unclear if this is an actual head or a symbolic mask.
+The same figure's other hand is extended, appearing to touch the head of another small person placed in a bowl on a low altar next to the main table.